Concessionary Transport Unit - Freedom Pass and Blue Badge applications privacy notice

 How long will we keep your information?

-When someone visits the council’s website, we use third-party services to collect standard internet log information.
-This information is processed in a way which does not identify anyone.
-We collect information volunteered by members of the public via the e-forms hosted by the council.
+When someone visits the Council’s website we use third-party services to collect standard internet usage log information.
+This information is only processed in a way which does not identify anyone.
+We collect information volunteered by members of the public via the online forms hosted by the Council.

 My Hounslow Account